 Using subtenants in "Asset Manager"¶

 You can access Asset Manager as a tenant or a subtenant.
-You find more information about tenants and how to create a subtenant in the Settings documentation.
+You find more information about environments and how to create a subtenant in the Settings documentation.

 A subtenant allows an isolated data view on assets for customers of a tenant.
 Furthermore, the tenant admin is in charge of creating assets for the subtenant or moving some assets from the tenant to the subtenant.
 A subtenant groups users that can only access assets that are explicitly assigned to the subtenant.